manoharkakumani/Mano/README.md

-# Mano
+# Mano (V 0.0.1)
->> It is a networking app based on python.
-Where You can control target machine using your machine type help to see list of commands in each and every level. run host.py in host mechanic and then run target.py in target mechanic. you can Access shell of targed ,you can delete upload and download files from target,you can take screenshot of your target mechine display you can access webcam and screen stream of your target .
+>> It is a Remorte Desktop Controlling  tool based on python.
+Where You can control target machine using your machine

-# You need
-pyautogui,pickle,struct,numpy and  pyscreenshot or PIL packages.
+# Steps to follow
+  * Install requirements in host machine.
+  * Run the target.py in target machine.
+  * Run the host.py in your machine.
+    # Know target ip
+      * Enter target ip.
+      * Type help to see list of commands.
+    # Don't know target ip
+      * Edit target.py and place your ip.
+      * Run in target.py in target machine.

-# version 0.1
+# Features
-if you dont know the ip use first folder scripts if you know ip use second folder scripts
+  * Access target's cmd or terminal.
+  * Download files from target.
+  * Upload files to target.
+  * List the files in your current directory.
+  * List the files in target's current directory.
+  * Get your current directory.
+  * Get target's current directory.
+  * Change your current directory.
+  * Change target's current directory.
+  * Delete file in your current directory.
+  * Delete file from target's current directory.
+  * Screenshot of target's screen.
+  * Access target camera.
+  * Stream target screen.